Chinatown, Melbourne: Federation, population decline and revival (1901–present day)

-Chinatown peaked in the early 20th century in terms of population and activity, which was hampered by the Immigration Restriction Act, implemented after the federation of Australia in 1901.
-Chinatown's subsequent decline was further exacerbated by a general shift of businesses and residents from Melbourne's central business district (CBD) to the surrounding suburbs.
+Chinatown peaked in the early 20th century in terms of population and size with businesses having expanded into the nearby Little Lon red-light district, transforming it into a predominantly Chinese-owned area.
+This growth was hampered by the Immigration Restriction Act, implemented after the federation of Australia in 1901.
+Chinatown's subsequent decline was further exacerbated by a broader shift of businesses and residents from Melbourne's central business district (CBD) to the surrounding suburbs.

-Melburnians of European descent, including University students, began frequenting Chinatown eateries in the 1920s, leading to the mainstream popularity of Australian Chinese cuisine by the mid-20th century.
+In the 1920s, more Australians of European descent began frequenting Chinatown eateries, one being Chung Wah on Heffernan Lane, a haven for members of the University of Melbourne ALP Club.
+This growing patronage helped pave the way for a distinctly Australian Chinese cuisine, which achieved mainstream popularity by the mid-20th century.
 The dim sim, a staple of Australian Chinese cuisine, was invented in Chinatown by William Wing Young, in 1945, at his restaurant Wing Lee, and has become a major snack food in takeaway outlets and supermarkets throughout the country.
 Young's daughter, Elizabeth Chong, became a television celebrity chef and Chinatown tour guide.
 Chinatown's potential as a tourist site was recognised in the 1960s by local entrepreneur and politician David Wang, whose push for the redevelopment of Little Bourke Street led to the archways of today.

-People from Southern China, who settled in Melbourne, brought their Cantonese cuisine to Australia, although recently, Northern Chinese cuisine has made more of an appearance.
-Cantonese food was the first international cuisine to become popular as a take away food in Australia.
-The 1960s and 1970s saw the eradication of the White Australia policy, which led to greater immigration from Indochina, Singapore, Malaysia, Taiwan, Hong Kong and the People's Republic of China.
+During the 1960s and 1970s, the White Australia policy was dismantled, resulting in a substantial increase in immigration from Indochina, Singapore, Malaysia, Taiwan, Hong Kong and the People's Republic of China.
+The demographics of Chinatown, as well as its culinary scene, greatly diversified as a result.

 In 2010, the ground floor of the Chinese Museum was remodelled as a visitor centre for Melbourne's Chinatown.
-In 2011, a memorial statue of Dr Sun Yat-sen was unveiled outside the Museum's entrance, in celebration of the 100th anniversary of the founding of the Republic of China.
+The following year, a memorial statue of Dr Sun Yat-sen was unveiled outside the museum's entrance, in celebration of the 100th anniversary of the founding of the Republic of China.
 The traditional Chinese New Year Lion Dance has always ended at this spot, but will now end with a blessing of the statue.